 Controlled using a smartphone app, this diminutive droid boasts a host of animations drawn directly from the films, including authentic sound effects and LED flashes.
 You can control him directly from the app, set him to patrol, or even leave him to react autonomously as you watch one of the Star Wars films with R2 at your side.
-There's also a little AR mini-game to enjoy.
+There's also an AR mini-game to enjoy.

 UBTECH Jimu Meebot kit

-The pre-set moves are great: it can do the ‘crazy dance’ and even the ‘man flag’ where it balances on one arm.
+The preset moves are great: it can do the ‘crazy dance’ and even the ‘man flag’, where it balances on one arm.

 littleBits Droid Inventor Kit

 littleBits started out making kits of tiny colour-coded electronic components that you can connect together to build more complex circuits and gadgets.
-Then they had the brilliant idea of taking all that tech and putting it inside R2-D2.
+Then it had the brilliant idea of taking all that tech and putting it inside R2-D2.

 The Droid Inventor Kit lets you assemble both R2's casing (including customisable sticker decals) and his internal components, with an accompanying app to walk you through the various configurations step-by-step.

-One setup lets you drive R2 around using your phone as a controller, while another gives him a microphone and speaker to record and play voice messages, and another lets his head rotate.
+One setup lets you drive R2 using your phone as a controller, while another gives him a microphone and speaker to record and play voice messages, and another lets his head rotate.

-At its simplest, you can use the Sphero app to control where the ball rolls just a like a remote-controlled car.
+At its simplest you can use the Sphero app to control where the ball rolls, just a like a remote-controlled car.